I DON'T OWN GHOSTBUSTERS, OR ANYTHING AFFILIATED WITH IT. I AM MAKING NO PROFIT OFF THIS.

 Rose tried not to double over with laughter as she leaned up against the doorframe.
 However, that became very hard when the girl said, "Do you think I have it, Dr. Venkman?"

 Rose was really trying with all her might not to laugh and shook her head again.
+She swallowed her mirth and managed to speak.
 "No, she's in there already.
 The boy left just a couple of minutes ago."

 "Oh," Ray said.
-It may have been her imagination, but Ray seemed to be a little happier once she told him this.
+It could have been her imagination, but it seemed like Ray's spirits lifted with her reply.
+His smile only returned very briefly before total confusion took its place.
 "Then who are you?
 You look familiar...have we met?"

 He seemed a little impatient to get in there, so of course, Rose decided to make him guess who she was.